 Currently, a full-scale program producing up to 150 million gallons of water each day is estimated to cost $3.4 billion to build and $129 million each year to operate and maintain, resulting in a total cost of about $1,830 per acre-foot of purified water.

 The full-scale Regional Recycled Water Program would produce a drought-proof local source of water, readily available rain or shine, for the Metropolitan’s service area.
 It would help free up imported water for other uses.
 The water would help replenish Southern California’s groundwater basins, which provide 30 percent of the region’s water supply and have seen levels drop to historic lows in recent years.
 The program also would help diversify the region’s water sources to meet the needs of the growing economy at a cost comparable to other local water resources.

 If a full-scale program is implemented, the water could be used to refill up to four groundwater basins in Los Angeles and Orange counties.
 These basins supply water to 7.2 million people throughout these counties.
+The water could also be used by industries in the harbor area.
+In addition, if regulations are developed allowing for it, the water could provide an additional source of water for Metropolitan’s Weymouth and Diemer water treatment plants, eventually delivering the water to much of Metropolitan’s service area.
 Other opportunities for use of the purified water may also be developed in the future.